How to make a complaint

 All complaints will be dealt with promptly, courteously, with consistency, systematically, fairly and with appropriate regard to confidentiality.

-EastendHomes recognises the value of involving residents in reviewing complaints and the final stage of the complaints process allows for members of the EastendHomes Board, alongside members of the Resident Scrutiny Panel, to consider complaints that have been progressed to Stage Three.
+EastendHomes recognises the value of involving residents in reviewing complaints and the final stage of the complaints process allows for members of the EastendHomes Board, alongside members of the Resident Scrutiny Panel, to consider complaints that have been progressed to a Complaints Panel.
 In addition the Service Review Committee is able to review EastendHomes' complaints performance across service areas and focus on particular concerns where they arise.

 EastendHomes will operate a complaints procedure which: